Publication Process

 Proofreading and Final Check

 In our dedication to upholding scientific integrity, JOINTS adheres to a rigorous proofreading process following peer review, ensuring thorough scrutiny before publishing a paper.
-At this stage, publishing editors meticulously review the manuscript, identifying and addressing editorial inconsistencies, ambiguities, and any grammar mistakes.
+At this stage, publishing editors meticulously review the manuscript, identifying and addressing editorial inconsistencies, ambiguities, and any grammatical mistakes.
 Any remaining queries are resolved through discussion with the author.
 This meticulous process is designed to minimize errors that could require post-publication corrections.
 If minor revisions are necessary, the article will only be published once the identified issues are satisfactorily addressed by the authors.

 Galley Proofs